bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     SyntaxError: can't assign to literal
 ```

-The Python Shell throws an error, saying “Can’t assign to literal”, as `5` is a literal.
+The Python Shell throws an error, saying “Can’t assign to literal ", as `5` is a literal.

 Let’s create a couple of variables. `num1 = 5` and `num2 = 3`.
 We would want to add these and create a fresh variable.
 Let’s say the name of the variable is `sum`.